W. H. H. Clayton

-William Henry Harrison Clayton (October 13, 1840 – December 14, 1920), was an American lawyer and judge in post-Civil War Arkansas and Indian Territory Oklahoma.
-He served as the United States Attorney for the United States District Court for the Western District of Arkansas, as chief prosecutor in the court of "hanging judge" Isaac Parker for 14 years and as a federal judge in the Central District of the Indian Territory that became the state of Oklahoma.
+William Henry Harrison Clayton (October 13, 1840 – December 14, 1920) was an American lawyer and judge in post-Civil War Arkansas and Indian Territory, Oklahoma.
+He served as the United States Attorney for the United States District Court for the Western District of Arkansas, as chief prosecutor in the court of "hanging judge" Isaac C. Parker for 14 years and as a federal judge in the Central District of the Indian Territory that became the state of Oklahoma.

 He served as a lieutenant in the Union Army during the U.S. Civil War and fought in some of the key battles of the war.

 He was the brother of Arkansas Governor Powell Clayton, President Judge of the Thirty-Second Judicial District of Pennsylvania Thomas J. Clayton and twin-brother of U.S. Congressman-elect John Middleton Clayton.

 Early life and education

 Clayton was born in Bethel Township, Pennsylvania, to John and Ann Glover Clayton.
 The Clayton family was descended from early Quaker settlers of Pennsylvania.
 Clayton's ancestor William Clayton emigrated from Chichester, England, was a personal friend of William Penn, one of nine justices who sat at the Upland Court in 1681, and a member of Penn's Council.

-W.H.H.
 Clayton was raised on his father's farm and received his early education at the Village Green Seminary.